The Maryland shooting suspect threatened the newspaper for coverage of his harassment against a former classmate

 Ramos reportedly held a long-standing grudge against the Capital Gazette, according to the Sun.
 In 2012, he filed a defamation lawsuit against then-columnist Eric Hartley, Capital Gazette Communications, and the paper’s former editor and publisher Thomas Marquardt.

 The complaint centered on a July 2011 story that covered a criminal harassment case against Ramos, who had reportedly been tormenting a former high school classmate with whom he had tried to reconnect with online.
 Ramos ultimately pleaded guilty to a misdemeanor harassment charge in the case, which the woman described as a “yearlong nightmare.”
-The paper reported at the time that Ramos sent multiple messages to the woman, asking for her help and then calling her vulgar names and telling her to kill herself.
+The paper reported at the time that Ramos sent multiple messages to the woman, asking for her help and then calling her vulgar names and telling her to kill herself. false

 The defamation suit against the Capital was dismissed in 2015.